bw-matthew/python_exercises/README.md

 - details, details
 - bw may not have style guide?
 -

+## regular expressions
+- a bit out of scope but also important
+- lots of useful exercises available
+- huge topic, really.

 # solutions
 participants in the tutorial can add their solutions/musings/code into a self-named sub-folder in the `solutions` folder.